Database Seeding Setup

 2. Configure package.json

-script and the Prisma seed configuration to your package.json
+Add a seed script and the Prisma seed configuration to your package.json file:

 - The

-configuration tells Prisma how to execute your TypeScript seed file usingts-node
+prisma.seedconfiguration tells Prisma how to execute your TypeScript seed file usingts-node. - The

 Execute the seed script using npm (or yarn):